 I wandered inside, past the line for Santa to the back of the store, where I immediately recognized little Greta.

 Instantly, I was smitten.
-I knew she was going home with me.
+I knew she was going home with me that day.

 Against my better judgement, I decided to bring her over to Santa for a picture.
 The challenges of my husband’s dementia had been bringing me down and I thought a photo would put me in the holiday spirit.

 Greta wasn’t exactly thrilled as I placed her in Santa’s lap.
-One photo was taken and she jumped on down, slipping and sliding forth on rows of shiny linoleum and underneath ceiling high shelf units.
+One photo was taken and then she jumped to the floor, slipping and sliding across rows of shiny linoleum and underneath ceiling high shelving units.

 A store employee and I finally trapped her.

-But I still bought Greta an extra small snowflake sweater and rawhide, even though I was thinking she probably deserved coal in her stocking.
+Still I bought Greta an extra small snowflake sweater and raw hide even though I was thinking she probably deserved some coal in her stocking.

-The first couple of weeks, Greta was very icy towards me.
-I saw those tiny teeth a few more times than I would have liked.
+The first couple of weeks at home, Greta was very icy towards me.
+I saw those tiny teeth of hers a few more times than I would have liked.

-Yet she seemed to warm up to Richard.
+Yet she seemed to immediately warm up to Richard.

 I would place her in his lap each night.
 Though he no longer spoke more than a few words, Richard would always instinctively stroke her back and Greta would peacefully doze off.

 Not long after Greta moved in, it was necessary to transition my husband to a group home.
-Greta loved it there and would twirl in her 25 cent garage sale tutu for the residents.
+Greta loved it there and would twirl around in her 25 cent garage sale pink tutu for all the residents to see.

-And she’d continue to nap in my husband’s lap on visits until he passed away two years ago this Christmas.
+And she would continue to nap in my husband’s lap on those visits until he passed away two years ago this Christmas.

-Greta also finally found she was no longer afraid of young children in the area, who all believed she was still a puppy at sixteen because of her tiny size
+Greta discovered too that she was no longer afraid of young children in the area.
+They all believed she was still a puppy at sixteen because of her tiny size and spunk.

-I like to think she was flattered, as she was a little diva after all.
+I like to think she really was flattered as she was quite the little diva after all.